chainstack/docs/docs/platform/manage-your-organization-subscription-and-support-plan.md

 Your subscription plan changes immediately.
 Funds for the unused period of your previous subscription will be automatically returned to your balance.
 You will also be billed for any uninvoiced metered usage during the used period of your previous subscription.

-## Changing your support plan level
+## Changing your support level

-To change your support plan:
+To change your support level:

 1. Navigate to your account **Settings** > **Billing**.
 2. Next to **Support level**, click **Change**.
-3. Select a new support plan and click **Next**.
+3. Select a new support level and click **Next**.
-4. Check the details of your new support plan and click **Confirm**.
+4. Check the details of your new support level and click **Confirm**.

-Your support plan changes immediately.
-Funds that you haven’t spent during your previous upgrade option will be automatically used as a part of your new subscription plan charge if it’s Professional or returned to your balance if you have switched to Standard.
+Your support level changes immediately.
+Funds that you haven’t spent during your previous upgrade option will be automatically used as a part of your new support level charge if it’s Professional or returned to your balance if you have switched to Standard.